gentakojima/openxacobeo-website/_i18n/en/_posts/2023-01-23-hotel-offers.md

 ---
 layout: post
-title:  "Ofertas especiais en Hotel Akelarre e Albergue Monte do Gozo"
+title:  "Special offers at Hotel Akelarre and Albergue Monte do Gozo"
 ---

 The <a href="http://akelarrehotel.com/">Hotel Akelarre</a> and the <a href="https://www.montedogozo.com/">Albergue Monte Do Gozo</a> offer special accommodation rates for tournament participants.